Bolton School Senior Boys

 Year 9 boys are introduced to the skills of both basketball and volleyball, and transfer these to a small sided competitive situation.
 In the summer, they are responsible for the performing, officiating, timing and recording for a range of athletic events covered previously in the lower school.

-A-Level Physical Education is offered to students in the sixth form, both at AS and A2 level.
+A-Level Physical Education is offered to students in the boys and girls sixth form.
 Students will learn a wide variety of theoretical topics including; Anatomy and Physiology, Acquiring Movement Skills, Socio-Cultural Studies, Exercise Physiology, Sports Psychology and Historical Elements of Sport.
 This is a well subscribed and popular subject, stocked with extensive resources and taught by subject specialists with a wealth of skills and experience.

 Read the Sport subject entry here.